LucaBulfon00/LucaBulfon00/README.md

 <h1>Hello, I'm Luca! </h1>
 <h2>Data Analyst, Programmer</h2>

-<h2>I'm a former Division 1 Student-Athlete with a Master’s Degree in Business Analytics, an undergraduate in Computer Science and a minor in Business Administration.
+I'm a former Division 1 Student-Athlete with a Master’s Degree in Business Analytics, an undergraduate in Computer Science and a minor in Business Administration.
 I am seeking an entry-level position as a Data Analyst.
-My Master Degree will allow me to work in the US for 3 years under OPT.</h2>
+My Master Degree will allow me to work in the US for 3 years under OPT.

 <h3>👨‍💻 My Projects:</h3>